sup-g0/03-and-04-SmartServ/README.md

 dashboard page notes :
-since,data set is not given I took a dataset of "Price of Netflix in Different countries"(data is also added in the repository, random six con).
+since,data set is not given I took a dataset of "Price of Netflix in Different countries"(data is also added in the repository).

 width of the dashboard is always 100% of the screen, though added css with highest specificity(Select by id), width is not changing.